gontcharovd/website/index.md

 <br>

 Over the last five years I have provided IT-services for the aluminium industry.
-Most recently, as an independent data engineer focusing on solving data infrastructure problems at aluminium smelters.
+Currently, I work as an independent systems integrator implementing data infrastructure for aluminium smelters.

 Before that I was employed as a data engineer at the aluminium rolling and recycling company Novelis.
-There I was responsible for transporting process data from production machines to the cloud.
+There, I was responsible for transferring process data from rolling mills and cast house furnaces to the cloud.

-I began my career as a process engineering intern at the aluminium smelter of TRIMET at Saint-Jean-de-Maurienne in France.
-After my internship I was hired as a process engineer at their smelter in Essen, Germany where I developed control software for the electrolysis process.
+I began my career as a process engineer at the aluminium smelter of TRIMET at Saint-Jean-de-Maurienne in France.
+Later I was working as a process engineer at their smelter in Essen, Germany where I developed control software for the electrolysis process.

 I hold a degree in Materials Engineering from KU Leuven in Belgium and am based in Berlin, Germany.